-In this program clients live in a small building beside the main shelter that offers a safe and secure environment to address issues such as trauma and abuse histories, mental health issues, and anger, and work to overcome addictions.
+In this program, 13 men live in an off-site house that offers a safe and secure environment to address issues such as trauma and abuse histories, mental health issues, and anger, and work to overcome addictions.
 By helping men address their addictions and related issues, we help them restore their confidence and move towards a self-sufficient life.

-As studies have shown that the longer an individual remains in treatment, the greater the likelihood that they will be able to achieve long term sobriety and stability, our Aftercare programs play a key role in the success of LifeHouse graduates.
+As studies have shown that the longer an individual remains in treatment, the greater the likelihood that they will be able to achieve long term sobriety and stability, Ottawa Mission Aftercare programs play a key role in the success of LifeHouse graduates.

 For men who complete the five-month program, we offer ongoing individual and group counselling and continuing education programs for up to 12 months.

 Another key to successful addiction recovery is a positive living environment once treatment is completed.
 That’s why The Ottawa Mission now operates two Second Stage homes in the community that can accommodate a total of 12 men who have completed an addiction treatment program.

 While living in our Second Stage homes for up to one year, residents support each other and continue to work with counsellors from The Mission as they take the next step towards independent living.